 The Mayo Clinic stresses the importance of resilience for the sake of your mental health.
 Studies have shown that resilience can not only lessen the effects of stress and existing mental health disorders such as depression and anxiety but also prevent you from developing conditions such as PTSD or substance abuse.

-The truth is that there is no secret to becoming more resilient, but there is a clear path that you can take to get there.
-Like the powerful book The Magic of Thinking Big by David Schwartz emphasizes, success starts in our minds.
+The truth is that there is no secret to becoming more resilient, but there is always a path that you can take to get there.
 Think about what it means to be resilient, follow these steps to get there, and watch your life slowly transform for the better.

 Resiliency is a person’s ability to bounce back from hardships and cope with tough times.
 According to Verywell Mind, the characteristics of a resilient person include but are not limited to: